How is depression treated?

 Light therapy

+This form of affects some people during the darker months of the year.
 Light therapy, also known as phototherapy, is used in the treatment of seasonal affective disorder (SAD).
-This form of affects some people during the darker months of the year.
 Treatment with artificial light is an option here if the lack of natural bright daylight is thought to be affecting their mood.
 Light therapy involves sitting in front of a special bright light (a light therapy device) for about half an hour every morning.

 Sleep deprivation therapy